For Online Learners

 Interlibrary Loan (ILL)

-If you do not live near the Biola Library, you can request printed books through a local U.S. Interlibrary Loan (ILL) service and pick up the book at a library near you.
+If you do not live near the Biola Library, you can request printed books through a local library's ILL service and pick up the book at a library near you.
 See libraries.org for a directory of libraries in your area, and then inquire as to whether they have an ILL service.

-LINK+ is a book request service that allows students, staff and faculty of Biola to borrow printed books from participating libraries in California and Nevada.
+LINK+ is a service for borrowing printed books from selected libraries in California and Nevada.
 The Visiting Patron program allows you to use your Biola ID in person at another LINK+ library.
 The Pick-Up Elsewhere program allows you to request books from the LINK+ Catalog and pick them up at another LINK+ library.
 Please note that LINK+ policy prevents Biola members from ordering books available at their home institution.
-Therefore, you will only be able to use the Pick-Up Elsewhere service for books that are not listed as "available" at the Biola Library.
+Therefore, you will only be able to use LINK+ for borrowing books that are not listed as "available" at the Biola Library.

 The Biola Library has a number of reciprocal agreements with other libraries in the United States and Canada.
 These agreements allow Biola students, staff, and faculty to physically use the collections and facilities of other libraries.
-Contact the Reference Desk at 562-903-4838 to check your eligibility or find a reciprocal library in your area.
+Contact Reference Services to check your eligibility or find a reciprocal library in your area.

 Use one of our research guides to get started on your research or to learn how to use a specific library product.